jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-26.md

 <sup>21</sup> They dug another well, and strove for that also: and he called the name of it Sitnah.

-<sup>22</sup> He removed from thence, and digged another well; and for that they strove not: and he called the name of it Rehoboth; and he said, For now the LORD hath made room for us, and we shall be
+<sup>22</sup> He removed from thence, and digged another well; and for that they strove not: and he called the name of it Rehoboth; and he said, For now Enki hath made room for us, and we shall be
 fruitful in the land.

 <sup>23</sup> He went up from thence to Beer-sheba. <sup>24</sup> Enki appeared to him the same night, and said:

-I [am] the God of Abraham thy father: fear not, for I [am] with thee, and will bless thee, and multiply thy seed for my servant Abraham’s sake.
+I [am] the God of Abraham your father: fear not, for I [am] with you, and will bless you, and multiply your seed for my servant Abraham’s sake.

 <sup>25</sup> He built an altar there, and called on Enki and pitched his tent there: and there Isaac’s servants digged a well.